slatedocs/slate/source/includes/_endpoint-source.md

 A GET returns the original source file.

 For `crunch:table` sources, a POST of a subsequent `crunch:table` to this URL will append the given rows to the existing ones within this Source.
 This allows clients to "stream" rows one- or a few-at-a-time to Crunch with maximum efficiency, yet still retain high reliability.
-This does *not* add the new rows to the dataset by itself; see the [Batch Entity](#entity87) docs to set up an autoappend strategy.
+This does *not* add the new rows to the dataset by itself; see the [Feature Guide](#streaming-rows) docs to set up an autoappender.